asdegoyeneche/ROAR/index.md

 Only using pre-recorded waypoints, the controller in the starter code is able to run a loop without the assistance of perception.
 However, there are some zig-zags in the path due to the poor quality of the waypoints.
 In order to overcome this, we optimize the path by letting the car follow the lane center and avoid objects.
 We use a front RGB camera to detect white and yellow lane segments in front of the car and use a front depth camera to calculate their 3-D coordinates.
 Instead of only following lanes, which sometimes cannot be detected, we use lanes as an augmentation to “correct” improper waypoints.
 That is, the input of the controller is decided by a combination of lane center and pre-recorded waypoints.
 This design allows us to generate a smooth path when lanes are visible and follow the waypoints when lanes are not visible.

+We also decided to use the front RGB camera's image feed for detecting obstacles in the car's way, such as an NPC car on the track, or the walls on the sides on the track.
+We would then use these signals to plan the car's immediate route so as to avoid these obstacles.
+For instance, if the camera shows a group of cars in front, the car would automatically course correct and find a path that takes it around or between the other cars.

 ### Controlling <a name="design_control"></a>

 The controller receives the coordinates of the next waypoint and the desired speed from the path planner.
 From this, we found the *difference in speed* between our current speed and target speed and the *difference in angle* between our current trajectory and the next waypoint (see figure below), and selected steering and throttle values to correct any deviation.